drawable/fluss/README.md

 ## Modules

 **fluss** can be compiled to create either amd or commonjs modules.
+The npm module provides both.

 ## Stability